Givi Margvelashvili

 Giwi Margwelaschwili (გივი მარგველაშვილი Givi Margvelashvili; 14 December 1927 – 13 March 2020) was a German-Georgian writer and philosopher.
-Born in Berlin to Georgian parents, he was raised as a German.
-After World War II, his father and he were abducted by the Soviet secret police.
-His father, Tite Margwelaschwili was executed and he was interned in the former Sachsenhausen concentration camp for 18 months and then, speaking neither Russian nor Georgian, he was released to Tbilisi, Georgia, where he had relatives.
+Born in Berlin to anti-communist Georgian refugees, he was raised as a German.
+After World War II, his father and he were abducted by the Soviet NKVD secret police.
+His father, Tite Margwelaschwili was shot by the NKVD and Giwi was imprisoned in the former Sachsenhausen concentration camp for 18 months and then, speaking neither Russian nor Georgian, he was released to Tbilisi, Georgian SSR, where he had relatives.
 He learned both languages and studied English, working as a language teacher.
 He wrote novels and philosophy books in German.
 He returned to Germany and became a German citizen in 1994.
 In 2011, he moved back to Tbilisi again.